 It seems like most of the credit products are made for people with a yearly income of S$30,000 or more.
-Personal loans by banks especially list an annual income of S$30,000 or more as one of the key eligibility criteria.
+Personal loans by banks in Singapore especially list an annual income of S$30,000 or more as one of the key eligibility criteria.
 Those who have an income of less than S$30,000 often have to depend on personal loan options such as payday loans, loans from authorised and unauthorised moneylenders, etc. But what if we told you that persons with an income of S$20,000 or less could also get personal loans from banks?

 When you have a low income, the main reason why banks reject your personal loan application is that they think you will not be able to repay the loan.
 With a low repayment capacity, the bank will consider you a high-risk individual.
 The lower your income, the higher the chances that the bank would lose the loan amount it grants you.

 If you thought the banks are never going to consider your application if your annual income is less than S$20,000, you are wrong.
 Here are some conditions in which a bank is likely to approve your personal loan application:

 If your credit score is in the highest range – 1911 or and find more – it indicates your excellent credit behaviour.
 When the banks look at your credit report and see a high score, they are likely to give you a little leeway even if your annual income does not meet their eligibility parameters.